fugazi-io/fugazi-io.github.io/docs/connector/api/server.md

 ##### host(host)
 _public host(host: string): this_
 Sets the host name to which the connector server will be bound to.
-If this method isn't used then the [ServerBuilder.DEFAULT_HOST](?id=default_host) will be used.

 **Parameters:**
 host - the host name to bind to